BaKeMoNo0/Steering-Library/README.md

   - ✅ Two ways: The agent moves to an endpoint, then reverses direction back to the start, repeating the process indefinitely.

 # Steps
-1 - Clone the repository:
+1 - Clone the repository
     - https://github.com/BaKeMoNo0/Steering-Library.git

 2 - Generate Visual Studio project files
     - Navigate to the project folder.
     - Right-click on the .uproject file and select "Generate Visual Studio project files".